 Beyond this, any work experience you gain will give you something to talk about at subsequent interviews and perhaps confirm why you want to pursue a particular career.
 Browse technology IT and software development industrial placements.

-If you want to take that first step into the sector, see our list of technology IT and software development internships that you can apply for today!
+If you want to take that first step into the sector, see our latest list of technology IT and software development graduate opportunities that you can apply for today!